Aurora Dhelia Logo

 31 October

-Samhain is celebrated on October 31, it is a fire festival and is seen as the Celtic New Year.It is the last harvest festival and heralds the beginning of winter.
-It is a time of preparing for the dark months and looking back on the warm, blossoming period that is ending.During this time it was believed that the veils between the worlds were at their thinnest.
-This is also the reason that the ancestors are honored during this festival.
+Samhain is celebrated on October 31 as a fire festival and is seen as the Celtic New Year.
+It marks the last harvest festival and heralds the beginning of winter—a time of preparing for the dark months while reflecting on the warm, blossoming period that is ending.
+During this time, it was believed that the veils between the worlds were at their thinnest, which is why the ancestors are honored during this festival.

 Yule